westenb/node-samples/README.md

 * Example can invoked via node csv.js

-## geojson.js
+## Working with Geo-Spatial data

 Experimenting with GIS formats like GeoJSON and WKT (well-known-text) using the *terraformer-wkt-parser* module.
+See https://github.com/Esri/Terraformer.

 * Example can invoked via node geojson.js

-## unittest.js
+## Testing with Mocha

-Some samples for using unit tests via selenium and vows
+Some samples for using unit BDD testing with *mocha* (http://visionmedia.github.io/mocha/) in mocha-tests.js

-Example can invoked via node test
+ * Example can invoked via npm test (or grunt test)
+ * Requires that grunt-cli is installed (run 'npm install -g grunt.cli')

-## node-hdb (in progress)
+## Working with SAP HANA (in progress)

-Using advanced capabilities of the SAP HANA DB driver for node.js.
+Using advanced capabilities of the SAP HANA DB driver for node.js (https://github.com/SAP/node-hdb)

 In particular:
  - efficient bulk loading in combination with streaming)